SutirthaSaha/coding/11-graph.md

     solve(0)
     return result
 ```

+#### Complexity Analysis:

+**Time Complexity: (O(V + E))**
+The time complexity of BFS is `(O(V + E))`, where `(V)` is the number of vertices and `(E)` is the number of edges in the graph.
+Here’s a detailed breakdown of why this is the case:

+- Vertex Processing:
+  - Each vertex is visited exactly once.
+Marking a vertex as visited and performing any constant-time operations at each vertex takes `(O(1))` time.
+  - Since there are `(V)` vertices, the total time for this step is `(O(V))`.
+- Edge Processing:
+  - For each vertex, the algorithm iterates over its adjacent vertices (i.e., its neighbors).
+This involves examining each edge at least once.
+  - If we sum this operation over all vertices, we get `(O(E))` time, as each edge is considered once in an undirected graph (or exactly once in a directed graph).

+Combining these steps, the total time complexity is `(O(V) + O(E) = O(V + E))`.

+**Space Complexity: (O(V))**
+The space complexity of BFS is `(O(V))`.
+Here’s a detailed breakdown:

+- Stack:
+  - In the worst case, the stack (whether explicit or implicit due to recursion) can contain all the vertices in the current path from the root to the deepest leaf node.
+In a graph with (V) vertices, the stack can thus hold up to (V) vertices.
+Therefore, the space required for the stack is (O(V)).
+- Visited Array/Set:
+  - The visited array or set also stores (V) elements, one for each vertex.
+Thus, the space required for the visited array/set is (O(V)).

+Combining these, the total space complexity is `(O(V))`.

+**DFS is useful for various applications, such as topological sorting, finding connected components, detecting cycles, and solving puzzles involving backtracking.
+It is particularly effective when the entire graph needs to be explored, or when the solution to a problem involves exploring all possible paths.**

 #### Extension of DFS - Connected Components
 For connected components, this is how the DFS logic would change.